About Shelby

 About Shelby's Family

-I think it's safe to say we're outdaughtered but we love everything about being parents to four beautiful girls!
+I think it's safe to say we're outdaughtered but we love everything about being parents to five beautiful girls!

 Wes is my husband.
 He's an above-knee amputee, a physicist and his latest hobby is astrophotography.